-The chemistry major should consult with the academic adviser to supplement the minimum major requirements with additional courses appropriate to career goals and interest.
+The chemistry major should consult with the academic adviser to supplement the minimum

 Recommended in Other Departments

 The student planning to do graduate work in chemistry should consider taking additional courses in mathematics, computer science, physics, or biology.
 The student should consult the academic adviser to select these courses.